 Therapeutic Promise of Stem Cells

+This momentum is not surprising, because “We are not made of drugs, we are made of cells.”
 However, the biggest issue with the hype surrounding stem cell clinics is that it does not give proper credit to the companies that cooperate with regulatory bodies to ensure a safe and efficacious patient experience.
-Many of these companies also collaborate with off-shore regulatory bodies to offer stem cell procedures that are approved by local regulatory agencies.
+Many of these companies also collaborate with offshore regulatory bodies to offer stem cell procedures approved by local regulatory agencies.

 Regulatory Oversight: What are 351 and 361 Products?

 In contrast, if a cell therapy product does not meet all the criteria outlined in 21 CFR 1271.10(a)), then it is “regulated as a drug, device, or biological product under the Federal Food, Drug, and Cosmetic Act (FDCA) and Section 351 of the PHS Act.”
 These “351” products require clinical trials to demonstrate safety and efficacy in a process that is nearly identical to that what is required for pharmaceutical products to enter the marketplace.
-Stem cell clinics must ensure that their treatments meet the FDA’s criteria to be classified as “361” products.
+Stem cell clinics must ensure that their treatments meet the FDA’s criteria to be classified as “351” products.

-Stem Cell Clinics in the U.S.
+Top Stem Cell Clinics

 Headquartered in Denver, CO, Regenexx offers self-derived (autologous) same-day stem cell treatments to patients with orthopedic injuries and conditions.
 Regenexx clinics incorporate a variety of regenerative approaches, drawing patients from all over the U.S. who are seeking innovative, non-surgical treatments.

-Regenexx also a licensed off-shore clinic in the Cayman Islands where patients can undergo treatments that utilize laboratory expanded (“ex vivo”) stem cell populations.
+Regenexx also a licensed offshore clinic in the Cayman Islands where patients can undergo treatments that utilize laboratory expanded (“ex vivo”) stem cell populations.
 This approach allows for a much larger number of stem cells to be administered to the patient than is supported by U.S. law, which currently prohibits laboratory procedures that the FDA considers to exceed “minimal manipulation.”

 Founded in 2011, Okyanos is a stem cell therapy provider that specializes in treating patients with congestive heart failure (CHF) and other chronic degenerative conditions.
 Okyanos Cell Therapy uses internationally-approved technology to deliver a mixed population of fat (adipose) derived stem and regenerative cells (ADRCs) to patients with conditions such as cardiovascular disease, orthopedic issues, neurological disorders, urological indications, and autoimmune conditions.

-The stem cell treatments are performed in their state-of-the-art surgical center under the care of board-certified doctors.
-Additionally, Okyanos is fully licensed and regulated under the Bahamas Stem Cell Therapy and Research Act, and adheres to U.S. surgical center standards.
-Okyanos maintains both a North American Office in Clearwater, FL, and a purpose-built Cell Therapy Surgical Center in Freeport, Grand Bahama.
+Okyanos maintains both a North American Office in Clearwater, FL and a purpose-built Cell Therapy Surgical Center in Freeport, Grand Bahama.
+Okyanos’ stem cell treatments are performed in their state-of-the-art surgical centers under the care of board-certified doctors.
+Okyanos is also fully licensed and regulated under the Bahamas Stem Cell Therapy and Research Act, and adheres to U.S. surgical center standards.
+Click here to access our recent interview with Matthew Feshbach, Co-Founder and CEO of Okyanos.

 Celltex specializes in cryopreserving mesenchymal stem cells (MSCs) for therapeutic use.
 Celltex acquires stem cells by collecting a small fat sample from a patient, from which MSCs are extracted, isolated, multiplied and stored for future use (known as cell banking).
 Patients can then use their stored stem cells for regenerative purposes through infusions or injections performed by a licensed physician.

-Because the FDA considers an individual’s stem cells a drug if they have been expanded in large quantities, Celltex has begun the process of undertaking clinical trials in which it will seek approval from the FDA to provide stem cells for use by physicians in the United States to treat a variety of medical conditions.
+Because the FDA considers an individual’s stem cells a drug if they have been expanded in large quantities, Celltex has begun the process of undertaking clinical trials in which it will seek approval from the FDA to provide stem cells for use by physicians in the U.S. to treat a variety of medical conditions.

 Have You Had a Stem Cell Treatment?